jetsunnalgonda/nodejs-challenge-frontend/README.md

-# NodeJS Challenge Backend
+# NodeJS Challenge

-This is the backend part of the NodeJS Challenge project.
+This is the NodeJS Challenge project.
 It is built with Node.js, Express, and Prisma, and connects to a MySQL database.

 ## Table of Contents